jelena6k/ProceduralKitchenGeneration/README.md

 # ProceduralKitchenGeneration
-This is a code and data for machine learning based Procedural Kitchen Generation (PKG) model that will support kitchen layout design process.
+These are code and data for machine learning based Procedural Kitchen Generation (PKG) model that will support kitchen layout design process.